PLP-MERN-Stack-Development/deployment-and-devops-essentials-festuskyalomutua/README.md

 Deployment

 The project is structured for deployment on cloud platforms such as Heroku, Render, or Railway.
+Backend deployed on Render
+Frontend deployed on vercel

 Build the React client for production: